Ivan Jovanovic’s men have progressed to the quarter-finals of the Champions League thanks to a brave victory over the Ligue 1 outfit

 Lisandro went closest for Remi Garde’s men, as he was left free at the far post to aim a header towards the corner of the net, though Chiotis got a fingertip to turn the effort wide.

 Extra time was to provide half an hour of extreme tension, with Paulo Jorge nearly diverting a Kallstrom free-kick into his own net soon after the resumption.
 Once more chances were limited, with neither side over-committing forward, though it was the French outfit that offered the greater threat as their hosts tired.

 Indeed, this was the primary cause of Manduca's second yellow card, which saw him dismissed with 115 minutes on the clock.

-Even without its talisman, APOEL progressed to the quarterfinals, with Michel Bastos missing the crucial Lyon kick in the shootout, Chiotis was the hero as he made blocks from the wide player and also from Lacazette, earning hero status and ensuring the APOEL story continues unabated.
+Even without their talisman, APOEL were so buoyant they progressed to the quarter-finals, with Michel Bastos missing the crucial Lyon kick in the shootout, Chiotis was inspired as he made blocks from the wide player and also from Lacazette, earning hero status and ensuring the APOEL story continues unabated.